 It gives a list of red flags (no phone calls, only electronic communication, copycat or stock photos, sketchy payment requests and prices that are too good to be true).
 I would add to that list: beware of places that you can’t visit in person to meet the mom.
 You may have already educated yourself about all of this but as the search goes on, the temptation may grow to visit these websites or “the farm in the next county with puppies in their barn” or the pet store in the mall.
 I would NOT recommend any of these approaches!

-DNA testing for any golden is a MUST.
+DNA testing for inheritable diseases for any golden is a MUST.
 Do not consider buying a golden that both parents have not been DNA tested.
-NCL is a deadly inherited disease that KILLS goldens by the time they are around two years old.
+NCL5 is a deadly inherited disease that KILLS goldens by the time they are around two years old.
 Difficulty walking, seizures, aggression, blindness that causes owners to euthanize their young dog by two years old.
 It’s a horrible disease that can be avoided by DNA testing parents and not breeding two carriers together.
 Please make sure any golden retriever pup you are looking at has parents that have been tested.
 It doesn’t show up until the pup is about a year old and is DEADLY.
-Other DNA testing can show PRA that can cause blindness.
-Icthyosis (ICT) can cause flaking of the skin.
+Other DNA testing can show different kinds of PRA that can cause blindness.
+Ichthyosis (ICT) can cause flaking of the skin.
 All of these diseases are passed on by breeding two parents that are carriers.
 Insist on DNA testing of breeding parents before buying a puppy from breeders.
 Hip dysplasia is still in the breed, so insist on parents that have had hips and elbows x-rayed and certified by OFA.
 Golden retrievers can have eye diseases like GRPU.
 All parents need eye clearances done every year.
 Heart defects can be passed on to offspring.
 Make sure the parents have had heart clearances done once in the dog’s lifetime.

 Hang in there.
 Having a dog, particularly a Golden, and making them part of your family, will enrich your life.
 It just might not happen real soon, although 2022 is bringing more well bred goldens available.